Common Accessibility Issues: How to Understand & Fix Them

 (Source: WebAIM Accessibility Analysis)

-That means chances are high your website has barriers, and you might not even realise it.
+That means chances are high your website has barriers, and you might not even realize it.

 Many people with disabilities find websites frustrating.
-This is often due to missing image descriptions, unclear button labels, or low-contrast colours.
+This is often due to missing image descriptions, unclear button labels, or low-contrast colors.

 And it’s not just about usability, it’s about equal access.